perkinslab/AppFEATHER/README.md

 You will need the following libraries

-numpy
+- numpy
-scipy
+- scipy

 # Running

 Each language (Matlab, Python, and Igor Pro) has an example file which shows FEATHER working on a polyprotein force-extension curve.
-The files are located in App<X>, where <X> is the language name.
+The files are located in AppYYY, where YYY is the language name.
 In particular:

 - Matlab: Run 'feather_example.m' in the AppMatlab folder
 - Igor Pro: Run 'Example/MainFEATHER.ipf' in the AppIgor folder